top of page

 Howard University | PhD Candidate, English Language and Literature

-Dissertation: Racial Recursivity: Play, Blackness, and History in Contemporary Video Games
+Dissertation: Racial Recursivity: Play, Race, and History in Contemporary Video Games

 2020